 Usually, things go smoothly when you when you try to create a pivot table.
-However, occasionally you might see a pivot table error, such as "PivotTable field name is not valid".
-See how to troubleshoot and fix those errors.
+However, occasionally you might see a pivot table error, such as "PivotTable field name is not valid", or "A PivotTable report cannot overlap another PivotTable report".

 Sometimes, if you try to create or refresh a pivot table, an error message appears:

 “The PivotTable field name is not valid.
 To create a PivotTable report, you must use data that is organized as a list with labeled columns.
 If you are changing the name of a PivotTable field, you must type a new name for the field.”

 If we check the source data for this pivot table, everything looks okay.
 There are 7 columns of data, and no blank columns or rows in the list.

 The pivot table error, "field name is not valid", usually appears because one or more of the heading cells in the source data is blank.
 To create a pivot table, you need a heading for each column.